Location

 • Facilitated conversations with partners regarding values, outcomes, data sources and indicators, and resources

-• Provided backbone support for statewide stakeholder group
+• Provided backbone support for facilitating the statewide advisory committee

-• Research other communities and state initiatives to inspire the framework
+• Researched other communities and state initiatives to identify promising and best practices to inspire the framework

-• Facilitate a planning retreat with state and local partners
+• Facilitated a planning retreat with state and local partners

-• Develop a communication plan to disseminate the framework and toolkit statewide
+• A communication plan to disseminate the framework and toolkit statewide

 Let's Transform the WorldOver Coffee